 We debated our options.
-Going to Ishkashim would take at least 2 days because it was only Saturday and presumably we couldn’t get the stamp until Monday.
+Going to Ishkashim would take at least two days because it was only Saturday and presumably we couldn’t get the stamp until Monday.
 Plus, could we actually get this stamp, and would they really let us in once we had it?
-We were skeptical, and not excited about 2 days of jeep rides.
+We were skeptical, and not excited about two days of jeep rides.
 Plus, I argued, the main road to Murghab would be awesome too.
 So we decided to carry on to the main road and abandon the idea of Zorkul.
-The small house where we were chatting was apparently a former ‘hotel,’ and the man in charge of the place made us dinner and let us sleep there, sharing a room with the Polish couple and dining with a couple of shepherds who are on their way down from the mountains due to the early snow.
+The small house where we were chatting was apparently a former ‘hotel,’ and the man in charge of the place made us dinner and let us sleep there, sharing a room with the Polish couple and dining with a few shepherds who were on their way down from the mountains due to the early snow.

 At 5:00, Mahabat got up to milk the yaks.
 We came out a bit later, but my offers to help were rejected.
-I doubt I would have been much help – I have attempted to milk a cow and a goat in the past, but don’t really have much skill.
+I doubt I would have been much help – I have milked a cow and a goat in the past (or at least tried) but I don’t really have much skill.
 It looked like cold, dirty work, especially as it was still snowing.
 Once it cleared up we said our farewells and headed out toward Lake Zorkul with a couple of family members in tow — Mahabat’s daughter, on a bike, and the family dog, running.
 While our human escort turned back after awhile, the dog followed us all day, despite vigorous discouragement on our part.

 In the late afternoon we found ourselves riding up a pass in the snow when a jeep stopped right in front of us.
-A Finnish tourist and his guide jumped out and gestured to the mountain next to us.
+A Finnish tourist and his guide leapt out and gestured to the mountain next to us.
 Following their lead, we looked up and saw a large herd of Marco Polo sheep at the very top.
 We hadn’t even hoped to see any of these animals, so we were thrilled at the good timing of the jeep, especially since they let us borrow their binoculars for a closer look.
 After this auspicious sighting, we descended into the widest and most beautiful valley yet.
 The sunlight on the mountains to the south looked unreal, and we pressed on into the wind, hoping to make it as far into the park as possible.
 Soon, we passed a sign for Zorkul, and shortly afterwards two men drove up on a motorbike and asked to see our permits.
 It was the moment of truth we had dreaded – would they let us in?
 Lucky for us, the answer was yes, and we rode on.
-The wind made progress slow, and early evening found us by the shores of the 2nd lake in the valley, short of Zorkul but a spectacular place to camp.
-It was freezing and windy, and while making dinner I kept looking up to the mountain ranges around me to remind myself that the discomfort was worth it (or at least to convince myself that this was true).
+The wind made progress slow, and early evening found us by the shores of the second lake in the valley, short of Zorkul but a spectacular place to camp.
+It was freezing and windy, and while making dinner I kept looking up to the mountain ranges around me to remind (or convince) myself that the discomfort was worth it.

 Back on the M41

-We arrived in Murghab in the early afternoon, and set off on our quest.
-Murghab, which at 3,600 meters above sea level, was the lowest elevation we had been at since leaving the Wakhan Valley, and was the first time since we have been able to cycle in shorts.
-It also sits next to the Murghab River, which meanders and braids across a green floodplain — however, the surrounding mountains are mostly free of vegetation, as this region is far drier than the valleys to the south.
+We arrived in Murghab in the early afternoon and set off on our quest.
+Murghab, which at 3,600 meters above sea level was the lowest elevation we had been at since leaving the Wakhan Valley, and it was the first time in weeks that we had been able to cycle in shorts.
+It sits next to the Murghab River, which meanders and braids across a green floodplain — however, the surrounding mountains are mostly free of vegetation, as this region is far drier than the valleys to the south.

 Our quest for comfort and recharge was only partially successful.
 The hotel, it turned out, didn’t yet have hot water, so I had to settle for a cold shower.
 The one place in town with wireless Internet (the “American Corner”) was closed because it was a Saturday, and wouldn’t open until Monday.
-We were, though, able to get some (*very*) limited internet through my phone, and recharge the devices in the town’s one hotel.
-And even if we couldn’t get completely comfortable, the hotel had a relatively decent restaurant (of course, only one or two items was on the “menu” at a time), and our electronics found sufficient outlets to recharge.
+We were, though, able to get some (*very*) limited Internet through my phone, and even if we couldn’t get completely comfortable, the hotel had a relatively decent restaurant (of course, only one or two items were on the “menu” at a time), and our electronics found sufficient outlets to recharge.

 We had assumed that we would need only two and a half days to reach the border, and that the riding along the Pamir Highway, M41, would be relatively easy compared to the riding we did in Zorkul.
 We were very wrong — at least about how easy it would be.

-The first day was, in fact, easy — we left Murghab in the late afternoon, and biked 30 kilometers with a strong tailwind.
+The first day was, in fact, easy — we left Murghab in the late afternoon and biked 30 kilometers with a strong tailwind.
 The next day, though, that tailwind became a headwind.
-This day would take us over the highest pass of the trip — 4,655 meters above sea level.
-The wind picked up as the day progressed, blowing into our face as we struggled up the pass.
+This day would take us over the highest pass of the trip so far — 4,655 meters above sea level.
+The wind picked up as the day progressed, blowing into our faces as we struggled up the pass.
 I felt the altitude more strongly than Lindsey, and she had to wait for me in the cold wind.

 Much stronger than the day before, it blew directly into our faces, forcing icy air into our chapped lips and nostrils.
 Then, the road turned to dirt and started climbing.
-Lindsey’s bike slipped in the sand, and she fell over.
-Angry at the elements, she stood up and started yelling at the wind, and then started throwing rocks into the wind, yelling at it and Tajikistan.
+Lindsey’s bike slipped in the sand, and she fell over twice.
+Angry at the elements, she engaged the kickstand and yelled at the wind and Tajikistan, throwing rocks at both for good measure*.
 It was not her finest moment (but, to be fair, neither was it Tajikistan’s).
 We ate a snickers bar and continued.
 We hoped to reach the border checkpoint before dark.

 The Kyzyl-Art Schmutzig Singers and 24 hours in Kyrgyzstan

-The building, which we couldn’t tell if was abandoned or under construction, was relatively disgusting, complete with animal feces in a few of the rooms.
+The building – we couldn’t tell whether it was abandoned or under construction – was relatively disgusting, complete with animal feces in a few of the rooms.
 Nonetheless, it was out of the wind, and that was all we wanted.
-We chatted with the other cyclists about the road ahead and behind — they had taken a much more leisurely route through the Pamirs, and we envied the fact that they had just spent a few days at Karkul.
+We chatted with the other cyclists about the road ahead and behind — they had taken a more leisurely route through the Pamirs, and we envied the fact that they had just spent a few days resting at Karakul.